 More Yummy Comfort Food Recipes

-If you try this sausage and gnocchi with cream sauce, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this sausage and gnocchi with cream sauce, be sure to leave a comment below!

 - 2 veggie Italian sausage